 Stipends, Free Housing, and Experience: Students selected for RSS-DC receive $3,500 for completing a hands-on summer internship with a minimum of 150 hours in public service where they make a difference, contribute to solutions of societal problems, view the workings of the government from a fresh perspective, and develop a better understanding of practical politics.

 Note: students are responsible for applicable taxes.

 Knowledge and Scholarships: Accepted students participate in a course designed to explore and engage with the topic of public service while building their career readiness and professionalism skills.
 RSS-DC students also receive a scholarship to cover the expense of the 3-credit course.

 Networking and Events: Meet talented students across Rutgers University who have a passion for making the world a better place.
 Students selected for RSS-DC will participate in a variety of in-person events where they will hear from guest speakers from the world of public service and build fellowship with one another.
 After their summer internship experience, students will share their stories and experiences at a September celebration with the broader university community.
 RSS-DC students will also be invited to various networking events in Washington, DC, where they will have the opportunity to engage with Rutgers alumni, friends of the university, and others!

 - All eligible students must apply by January 27.
 2023.
 Candidates will have to complete an application form, attach a resume and unofficial transcript, and respond to the essay prompts.
 The application form also asks for the names, titles, and contact information of two references, with at least one being an academic reference.

 - Student applications will be reviewed by a selection committee and RSS-DC administrators.
-All student applicants will be notified of their status in the program by mid-February 2023.
+All student applicants will be notified of their status in the program by the end of February, 2023.